• Free shipping on all orders

 Image Credit: larstuchel, Shutterstock

 Boxers are medium-sized dogs with very short fur.
-They’re related to other mastiffs, though they are much smaller than most.
-They can either be fawn or brindle, and many have white markings (though this isn’t required).
+They’re related to Mastiffs, though they are much smaller than most.
+They can be fawn or brindle, and many have white markings.

-These canines are often fun-loving and intelligent.
+Boxers are often fun-loving and intelligent.
 They bond closely with their families and are delightfully silly.
-However, when things get serious, they can also be quite brave.
+However, when strangers enter your property, they can also be quite protective.

-They do require a lot of exercise and mental stimulation, though.
-Otherwise, they can easily become bored and destructive.
+They require a lot of exercise and mental stimulation, or they can become bored and destructive.
 They are very good with children and other pets, though they can be wary of strangers.
 They take their job as family guardians very seriously.

 4. Dalmatian